ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 * **Continue the Dialogue**: To keep the conversation going, simply type your next question or command in the chat box and click the **Send** icon.
 * **Copy the Output**: Click the **Copy to Clipboard** icon to copy the generated text for use elsewhere.
-* **Append to Assistant Message**: Use the **Copy to Messages** icon to add the output directly to the Assistant Message section for reference or further use.
 * **Regenerate Response**: If the output isn't satisfactory, click the **Regenerate** icon to prompt the Gen AI to produce a new response.
 * **Delete Output**: To remove the current output from the chat, click the **Delete** icon.
 * **Purge Chat History**: For a fresh start or to clear sensitive data, click the **Clean** icon to erase the chat history.